evennia/evennia/evennia/contrib/gamedir_client/README.md

 ## Troubleshooting

+### My game doesn't appear on the listing!

-If you don't see your game appear on the listing, check your server logs.
-You should see some error messages.
+If you don't see your game appear on the listing after reloading your server, check the server logs.
+You should see some error messages describing what went wrong.

+### I changed my game name and now there are two entries

+This is a side-effect of our current, naive implementation in our listing system.
+Your old entry will disappear within two hours.
+Alternatively, speak up on IRC and someone might be able to manually purge the old entry.